HackYourFuture-CPH/program/courses/Frontend/advanced-javascript/week2/README.md

 ## Session Learning Goals

-> [!TIP]
-> Learning goals specific to this session.
-These should be a subset of the module's learning goals, and expanded on in more detail if possible.

 By the end of this session, you will be able to:

 - [ ] Assign functions to variables